 The market gap is not breaking news, but the pandemic truly exposed the labour market landscape we are to deal with for years to come.
 Remote work, taking businesses online, managing and preventing an increased number of cyber-attacks, and more of the same became the new normal for many organisations.

 Furthermore, creative solutions, such as upskilling the current employees, are yet to be implemented.
 Regardless, the industry does not have an easy entrance, therefore similar initiatives can only bring results in the long run.
 For example, it takes at least 5 to 10 years to become a solid expert in software development.
 Hiring experts proficient in niche technologies is even tougher.

 However, despite the unfavourable situation on the labour market (for hiring companies it is), some organizations manage not only to find dozens of interested and qualified professionals but also to hire them successfully.

-> In this article, we’ll share the real-life projects of building IT teams at global companies.
-Without further ado, let’s find out how Seargin teams support large-scale businesses by sourcing the required IT teams under the Staff Augmentation model.
+In this article, we’ll share the real-life projects of building IT teams at global companies.
+Without further ado, let’s get to how Seargin teams support large-scale businesses by sourcing the required IT teams under the IT Staff Augmentation model.

-> Case #1: In pursuit of niche IT experts specialising in
+Case #1: In pursuit of niche IT experts specialising in

 When developing top-notch industrial components and devices is the core of your business, sourcing the required IT talent becomes the number one priority for business continuity.